hobarthackerspace/hobarthackerspace.github.io/_pages/safety.md

     you see
 -   Tag and report any faulty equipment
 -   No machinery is to be left running unsupervised
+-   When working on exposed electrical circuitry carrying mains or higher voltages there must be someone else  present in the Space.

 Please report any incidences or concerns about safety using the contact form on this website